odea-project/qAlgorithms/report/report.md

 * EIC - Extracted Ion Chromatogram
 * OS - Order Space
 * DQS(B) - Data Quality Score (of a Bin)
-* MIN - Mean Inner Distance: The average distance in mz of an element to all other elements in a bin
+* MID - Mean Inner Distance: The average distance in mz of an element to all other elements in a bin
 * MOD - Minimum Outer Distance: The shortest distance in mz to an element not in the bin
 * CPU - Central Processing Unit
 * ppm - Parts Per Million (10e-6)

-## general NTS concepts
+## Introduction
-necessary?
+What is HRMS?
+Importance of NTS
+Steps of finding a feature, mention qCentroids / describe pipeline in general specific goal of this project

 ## qBinning @todo better name
 ### why is binning necessary?